LifeWithVetta

 • do not sit with your feet pointing toward the Buddha

-• no photography inside the main hall
+• do not take photos inside the main hall

-• follow staff instructions and signs
+• follow staff instructions and posted signs

 image.png